wellrestedphp/wellrested/docs/source/router.rst

 Router
 ======

-A router is a type of middleware_ that organizes the components of a site by associating URI paths with other middleware_.
-When the router receives a request, it examines the path components of the request's URI, determines which "route" matches, and dispatches the associated middleware_.
-The dispatched middleware_ is then responsible for reacting to the request and providing a response.
+A router is a type of handler that organizes the components of a site by associating HTTP methods and paths with other handler and middleware.
+When the router receives a request, it examines the path components of the request's URI, determines which "route" matches, and dispatches the associated handler.
+The dispatched handler is then responsible for reacting to the request and providing a response.

 Basic Usage
 ^^^^^^^^^^^